Troy Balderson: 2018 special

 Balderson was the Republican nominee for Ohio's 12th congressional district in an August 7, 2018 special election triggered by the January 2018 resignation of Representative Pat Tiberi.
 He narrowly won the May Republican primary, with 20,101 votes (29.2%) to second-place finisher Melanie Leneghan's 19,437.
 Leneghan sued, asking to be declared the winner because of voting irregularities.
 The Ohio Supreme Court dismissed her suit in August 2018.

 In the August election, Balderson faced Democratic nominee Danny O'Connor.
 On election night, the results were too close to call; Balderson was officially certified as the winner on August 24.
 After the remaining absentee and provisional ballots were counted, Balderson won by 1,680 votes (0.8%), and was sworn into office on September 5.

 2018 general

 In the November general election, Balderson defeated O'Connor in a rematch of the district's August special election, with 51.6% of the vote to O'Connor's 47.1%.

 2020

 Balderson sought reelection and defeated the Democratic nominee, businesswoman Alaina Shearer, with 55.2% of the vote to Shearer's 41.8%.

 Tenure

 On July 19, 2022, Balderson voted against the Respect for Marriage Act, a bill that would protect the right to gay marriage at a federal level.

+Balderson voted to provide Israel with support following 2023 Hamas attack on Israel.